 - 1. All swine must be checked in Tuesday of fair week between 2:00 6:30 p.m. - 2.
 Exhibitors may show in both Barrow and Gilt Classes. - 3.
 All hogs must have county issued ear tags attached when checking in.
-Tags will be available at the Fair Office in Pecatonica or from the official Fair Vet. - 4.
+If they don't already have them in, they will be tagged upon check-in. - 4.
 In the pair classes, the weight difference between the pigs may not be over 40 lbs. - 5.
 A 4-H member may only sell a pair of pigs at the auction if the hogs were shown as a pair in the class.
 The 4-H member MUST fill out the sale card immediately after the 4-H Show and give it to your Superintendent. - 6.
 If the Grand Champion Barrow or Gilt is also shown in a pairs class, they may be sold as individuals in the 4-H Livestock Auction. - 7.
-Pigs must be born after February 1, 2019. - 8.
 If any class becomes too large (more than 10 entries), the superintendents reserve the right to divide the class.
-All market classes will be determined by weight and announced Wednesday afternoon. - 9.
+All market classes will be determined by weight and announced Wednesday afternoon. - 8.
 A 4-H'er may exhibit two entries in a given class as long as another 4-H'er shows the second entry.
 This means that both hogs in a pair can be shown in the single (barrow/gilt) class even if they are in the same weight class.
-However, premiums may only be paid for one entry per class. - 10.
-All pigs must weigh between 220 and 310 pounds to show, at superintendent's discretion. - 11.
-A Premises ID must be on file in the Extension Office by July 1st in order to show at the county or state fair.
-This is needed in order to sell at the livestock auction. - 12.
+However, premiums may only be paid for one entry per class. - 9.
+All pigs must weigh between 220 and 300 pounds to show, at superintendent's discretion. - 10.
+In order to sell in the auction ALL swine MUST be in the 220-300 pound range. - 11.
 Any swine that shows physical signs of illness or has to be treated for an illness while at the fair, will not be eligible to be sold in the auction.
-NO EXCEPTIONS. - 13.
-In order to show swine at any 4-H county or State Fair, members are required to complete an online ethics training by JUNE 1st if they are showing for the first time and have not already completed this training.
-The ethics training is found at http://web.extension.illinois.edu/qaec.
+NO EXCEPTIONS. - 12.
+NEW for 2020: 4-H Members showing SWINE are required to be YQCA Certified meaning they need to take the Youth for the Quality Care of Animals training each year.
+This training may be taken online or at one of the face-to-face training opportunities offered by each county.
+The website for completing this online training or registering for the face-to-face trainings is: https://yqca.learngrow.io.
+This training MUST be completed by June 1st each year.